INTERCHANGEABILITY – DESIGNATION MATTERS

 Switching: A physician-driven decision to change one medication for another with the same therapeutic intent

-Interchangeability: Pharmacy dispensing (United States rule only) of an FDA-designated interchangeable biosimilar over a branded product
+Interchangeability: Pharmacy dispensing (US rule only) of an FDA-designated interchangeable biosimilar over a branded product

 Drugs/ DevelopmentApprovalProcess/ HowDrugsareDevelopedandApprove d/ApprovalApplications/ TherapeuticBiologicApplication s/Biosimilars/UCM613761.pdf.
 Updated July 2018.
 Accessed July 25, 2018.